drufball/yosai/_drafts/tunnel-vision.md

 "I'm worried about Keta."

-The best way to lie was to let the person think they'd already caught you.
-With Moto sprawled across the floor after a failed escape attempt, Fumi would think she had already won.
+The best way to lie was to let them think they'd already caught you.
+With Moto sprawled across the floor, looking like a fool as he tried to escape, Fumi thought she had already won.
+She had no reason to think he kicked the lantern on purpose.

 "What are you talking about?"

 "It's hard to explain..."
 Fumi stared on silently.
-"Look, Keta is a good person.
-He came to Iga to help people.
+"Keta wants to help people.
 But Daggers don't always do good things.
-There's nothing wrong with that.
-Someone has to do these things.
-But I don't want it to be Keta."
+I don't want to see Keta become a bad person."
 All true enough.
-"I was looking through the old contracts to see if it was possible to be a Dagger who only took good contracts."
+"I was looking through the old contracts to see if there were any clients who only used Daggers to help people."

 Fumi looked at him skeptically.
 "You expect me to believe that you're in here because you're worried about your boyfriend?
-You.
-The kid who snaps at everyone and avoids his housemates for no reason.
 You threw me off a cliff after I _saved_ you.
 Just so you could get what you want.
-Everyone knows how selfish you are, Moto.
+You're selfish.
+Everyone knows that.
 So why would you be in here for someone else?"

 Moto hadn't realized the other kids thought that way.
 It was true.
 He just didn't think he'd been so obvious.

-"I get it OK.
-I know I'm not a great person.
-I don't care about many people, but I _do_ care about Keta.
+"Look, I know I'm not a great person.
+I don't care about most people, but I _do_ care about Keta.
 He's the first person I've cared about since--" Moto caught himself.
 "In a long time.
-I joined the Daggers because I was tired of losing the things I cared about.
-I want to be able to protect him."
+I want to protect him.
+Keep him from becoming more like me."

-There had been enough true emotion in Moto's voice to make Fumi hesitate.
-She sighed in frustration.
+There had been enough true emotion in Moto's voice to make Fumi pause.
+She sighed.
 "I hate this.
 I _want_ to believe you, Moto.
-I see how unhappy my dad is, being paranoid.
-Distrusting everyone around him.
-I want to do things differently than him.
-But every time I even think about giving you another chance, you do something like this."

-At that moment, Moto decided Iruka was right.
-At least partially.
-He'd been so focused on getting stronger and finding out who hired Soundstealer.
-And he had nothing to show for that tunnel vision.
-He couldn't steal the information he needed like he originally planned.
-He would need to get it from others.
-But he'd made himself an outsider.
-If he hadn't been so standoffish with Fumi, she might have been more likely to trust him here.
+Everyone thinks that Daggers need to be ruthless and logical.
+But all the distrust makes my family miserable.
+I wanted to do things differently.
+I wanted to trust the people around me.
+But since you arrived, all you do is use people."

-He thought he knew exactly how to get what he wanted.
-That certainty had caused him to burn a lot of bridges.
-Bridges it turned out he needed.
+Iruka was right.
+Moto had been so focused on achieving his goal.
+He thought he knew exactly how to get what he wanted and that certainty had burned a lot of bridges.
+Bridges he hadn't known he needed until now.

-At least he'd realized early.
+At least he had realized early.
 He would get in trouble for sneaking into the archives, but not so much trouble that they would kick him out.
-He could recover.
-And this time he would work harder to build up connections and resources.
+He could recover, working harder to build up the connections and resources he originally ignored.

 He might as well start on that now.

 "Fumi, I'm sorry."
 He looked to the ground.
 "You're right.
-I've been pretty awful.
 I just-- I've been on my own for the last three years and I'm not used to being in a place where everyone _isn't_ trying to kill me and take my money.
-It might take a while for me to change, but I'll try to be better."
+It might take a while for me to change, but I don't want to be like this.
+I want to be like you and Keta."

 Fumi let out another sigh, shaking her head.
 "This is stupid and I'm sure I'm going to regret this."
 Moto blinked in surprise as she offered her hand.
 He stared at it blankly.
 "Well?
-Hurry up and stand.
-It won't be long before my dad comes to see what's taking me so long.
+Hurry up.
+If I take much longer my dad will realize I'm not following him up the mountain.
 If he finds you, you're going to get in trouble."

 Moto grabbed Fumi's wrist skeptically.
 "You're not going to turn me in?"

-"Look.
-We can keep sniping and cutting each other down at every opportunity.
-But that only leads in one direction.
-So consider this a gesture."
+"We can keep sniping and cutting each other down at every opportunity.
+But that only leads in one direction."
 She pulled him to his feet and caught his eyes.
-"I'm not going to be like other Daggers.
-I want to change the way people see us.
-So I'll start with you.
-You can trust me."
+"I meant what I said.
+I'm not going to be like other Daggers.
+I want to change the way Daggers think so we can all be happy.
+And if I can change you, the rest will be a breeze."
 Fumi broke into a smile and poked his chest.
 "Besides, if Keta can stand spending so much time with you, there must be something worthwhile buried in there."

 Moto turned his head to the side, uncertain what to think.
 "Thank you."